 Post-traumatic stress disorder (PTSD) is a severe anxiety disorder that can develop after exposure to any event that results in psychological trauma.
-Symptoms include: recurrent re-experiencing of the trauma, sleep problems, irritability, anger, poor concentration, blackouts and a phobia of places, people and experiences that remind the sufferer of the trauma.
+Symptoms include:

 Some people develop PTSD after they experience a dangerous event, have a scary experience or suffer a shock.
 When a person has PTSD, they feel under threat or at risk, even when there is no obvious danger.

 Depending on the person, PTSD can develop right after a trauma.
 However, it can also develop months or even years later.
 The symptoms of the condition are usually grouped into several categories.
 To be diagnosed with PTSD, you need to experience at least one of each type of symptom and need to have those symptoms for at least a month.